camunda/connectors/bundle/README.md

-# Camunda 8 Connectors Bundle
+# Camunda Connectors Bundle

-The Connectors Bundle contains all out-of-the-box Connectors for Camunda 8.
+The Connectors Bundle contains all out-of-the-box Connectors for Camunda.
 It's an easy way to try them out in your local setup or in k8s.

 The [`Dockerfile`](./default-bundle/Dockerfile) provides an image including the [Connector Runtime] and all [out-of-the-box Connectors](https://docs.camunda.io/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview/)